dineshBvc/dineshBvc/README.md

 - 👋 Hi, I’m @dineshBvc
-- 👀 I’m interested in BVC
+- 👀 I’m a seasoned DevOps Herbivore 🥕️.
-- 🌱 I’m currently learning.
+- 🌱 I’m currently learning BVC.
-- 💞️ I’m looking to collaborate with Shiva
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ...
-- 😄 Pronouns: They/Them/He/Him/it
+- 😄 Pronouns: They/Them/He/Him/It? - Lol
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Did you know that "Programmers prefer Dark mode"?
+Because, Light 🔦️ attracts bugs! 🪲️- Lol

 <!---
 dineshBvc/dineshBvc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.